random-development/monitor/README.md

     $ cd monitor
     $ docker build .

-Using `docker-compose` is recommended.
-The image exposes the web server on port `8080`.
+The image exposes a monitor instance on port `8080`.

+While you can user `docker` directly using `docker-compose` is recommended.

+## H2

+If the `dev` profile is active then an H2 console can be accessed after navigating to `localhost:8080/h2`.